Three marks of existence: Dukkha

-Anatta
+Anattā

-Anatta (Sanskrit: anatman) refers to there being no permanent essence in any thing or phenomena, including living beings.
+Anattā (Sanskrit: anatman) refers to there being no permanent essence in any thing or phenomena, including living beings.

 While anicca and dukkha apply to "all conditioned phenomena" (saṅkhārā), anattā has a wider scope because it applies to all dhammās without the "conditioned, unconditioned" qualification.
-Thus, nirvana too is a state of without Self or anatta.
-The phrase "sabbe dhamma anatta" includes within its scope each skandha (group of aggregates, heaps) that compose any being, and the belief "I am" is a conceit which must be realized to be impermanent and without substance, to end all dukkha.
+Thus, nirvana too is a state of without Self or anattā.
+The phrase "sabbe dhamma anattā" includes within its scope all phenomena and is thus clearly not restricted to the absence of a self in persons.
+The belief "I am" is a conceit which must be realized to be impermanent and without substance, to end all dukkha.

 The anattā doctrine of Buddhism denies that there is anything permanent in any person to call one's Self, and that a belief in a Self is a source of dukkha.
-Some Buddhist traditions and scholars, however, interpret the anatta doctrine to be strictly in regard to the five aggregates rather than a universal truth.
+Some Buddhist traditions and scholars, however, interpret the anattā doctrine to be strictly in regard to the five aggregates rather than a universal truth.
 Religious studies scholar Alexander Wynne calls anattā a "not-self" teaching rather than a "no-self" teaching.

 Application

 In Buddhism, ignorance (avidyā, or moha; i.e. a failure to grasp directly) of the three marks of existence is regarded as the first link in the overall process of saṃsāra whereby a being is subject to repeated existences in an endless cycle of dukkha.
 As a consequence, dissolving that ignorance through direct insight into the three marks is said to bring an end to saṃsāra and, as a result, to that dukkha (dukkha nirodha or nirodha sacca, as described in the third of the Four Noble Truths).

 Gautama Buddha taught that all beings conditioned by causes (saṅkhāra) are impermanent (anicca) and suffering (dukkha), and that not-self (anattā) characterises all dhammas, meaning there is no "I", "me", or "mine" in either the conditioned or the unconditioned (i.e. nibbāna).
-The teaching of three marks of existence in the Pali Canon is credited to the Buddha.
+The teaching of three marks of existence in the Pāli Canon is credited to the Buddha.